VDA5050/VDA5050/VDA5050_EN.md

-#### <a id="Vraowaicpeglhhtmlholaansii"></a> 6.6.4.2 Vehicle receives an order with actions it cannot perform (e.g. lifting height higher than maximum lifting height, or lifting actions although no stroke is installed), or with fields that it cannot use (e.g. Trajectory)
+#### 6.6.4.2 Vehicle receives an order with actions it cannot perform (e.g. lifting height higher than maximum lifting height, or lifting actions although no stroke is installed), or with fields that it cannot use (e.g. Trajectory)

 Resolution: